 To meet the challenge of large-scale learning, a line of research focus on designing learning algorithms with Nyström subsampling, or more generally sketching.
 Interestingly, the latter has also been applied to compressed sensing, low rank matrix recovery and kernel methods, see e.g. (Candès et al., 2006; Yurtsever et al., 2017; Yang et al., 2012) and references therein.
 The basic idea of Nyström subsampling is to replace a standard large matrix with a smaller matrix obtained by subsampling (Smola and Schölkopf, 2000; Williams and Seeger, 2000).
-For kernel methods, Nyström subsampling has been successfully combined with KRR (Alaoui and Mahoney, 2015; Rudi et al., 2015; Yang et al., 2017) and SGM (Lu et al., 2016; Lin and Rosasco, 2017a).
-Generalization error bounds of order $O(N^{\frac{-2\zeta}{2\zeta+\gamma}})$ (Rudi et al., 2015; Lin and Rosasco, 2017a) were derived, provided that the subsampling level is suitably chosen, considering the case $\zeta \in [\frac{1}{2}, 1]$.
+For kernel methods, Nyström subsampling has been successfully combined with KRR (Alaoui and Mahoney, 2015; Rudi et al., 2015; Yang et al., 2017), SGM (Lu et al., 2016; Lin and Rosasco, 2017a), and gradient descent plus preconditioning (with explicit regularization) (Rudi et al., 2017).
+Generalization error bounds of order $O(N^{\frac{-2\zeta}{2\zeta+\gamma}})$ (Rudi et al., 2015; Lin and Rosasco, 2017a; Rudi et al., 2017) were derived, provided that the subsampling level is suitably chosen, considering the case $\zeta \in [\frac{1}{2}, 1]$.
 Computational advantages of these algorithms were highlighted.
 Here, we summarize their convergence rates and computational costs in Table 1, from which we see that distributed SGM has advantages on both memory and time.